On approximations of the redshift-space bispectrum and power spectrum multipoles covariance matrix: Intermediate approximations

 with $n$ the dimension of the data-vector.\footnote{The KL divergence is not symmetric and here we have explicitly expressed the expected excess surprise from using the distribution given by $C_{\rm approx}$ as a model when the actual distribution is that of $C_{\rm full}$.
-If the two distributions are multi-variate Gaussians --as we assume here-- and have the same mean --as is the case here, to the best of our knowledge-- the KL divergence assumes this simplified form.} Figure \ref{fig: eig_approx} shows the ratios of the (sorted in decreasing order) eigenvalues of the inverse covariance matrix $C^{-1}$ respect to the full covariance case $C^{-1}_{\rm full}$ for each of the approximations, including the diagonal case.
+If the two distributions are multi-variate Gaussians, as we assume here, and have the same mean (as is the case here, to the best of our knowledge) the KL divergence assumes this simplified form.} Figure \ref{fig: eig_approx} shows the ratios of the (sorted in decreasing order) eigenvalues of the inverse covariance matrix $C^{-1}$ with respect to the full covariance case $C^{-1}_{\rm full}$ for each of the approximations, including the diagonal case.
 The legend reports the Kullback-Leibler distance, which is complemented by Table \ref{tab: distance_cov} with other indicators of distance towards the full covariance matrix.
-All this serves as figures of merit, to assess and rank-order both the closeness to the full covariance matrix and also the expected discrepancy in the recovered error bars.
+All this serves as figures of merit, to assess and rank-order both the closeness to the full covariance matrix and also the expected discrepancy in the recovered error-bars.

 The diagonal approximation consistently underestimates the eigenvalues of the inverse matrix.
-This underestimation is indicative that there is less information that can be captured, which propagates in the error bars in the parameters, as observed in Section \ref{sec: results} and further discussed below in Section \ref{sec: theory}.
-Additionally, its deviation from the full covariance case --as quantified by means of the Kullback-Leibler divergence (Eq. \ref{eq: kullback})-- is significantly higher than all remaining approximations.
+This underestimation is indicative that there is less information that can be captured, which propagates in the error-bars in the parameters, as observed in Section \ref{sec: results} and further discussed below in Section \ref{sec: theory}.
+Additionally, its deviation from the full covariance case---as quantified by means of the Kullback-Leibler divergence (Equation \ref{eq: kullback})---is significantly higher than all remaining approximations.

-The ``Auto'' approximation, by setting to zero the $PB$ boxes, only changes the first $\sim 25$ eigenvalues, which are those that change most drastically when including the PB boxes.
-This indicates that the PB cross-correlation is important and should not be neglected.
+The ``Auto'' approximation, by setting to zero the $PB$ boxes, only changes the first $\sim 25$ eigenvalues, which are those that change most drastically when including the $PB$ boxes.
+This indicates that the $PB$ cross-correlation is important and should not be neglected.
 Moreover, this approximation does not yield a sparse matrix (only 11\% of the terms are zero) or a matrix that offers any speed-up or computational advantage compared to the full.